 4. Graduate Outdoors

-Once your goat is able to walk comfortably by your side, you can take them out on the sidewalk.
+Once your goat can walk comfortably by your side, you can take them out on the sidewalk.
 Start slowly to see how they handle passing cars and other people.
 Bring treats to encourage good behavior.
 With persistent training and patience, your goat will be a walking pro.